ITC Limited: Tobacco business and early years

 "ITC Limited" was originally named "Imperial Tobacco Company of India Limited", succeeding Imperial Brands and W.D. & H.O.
 Wills on 24 August 1910 as a British-owned company registered in Kolkata.
 Since the company was primarily based on agricultural resources, it ventured into partnerships in 1911 with farmers from the southern part of India to source leaf tobacco.
 Under the company's umbrella, the "Indian Leaf Tobacco Development Company Limited" was formed in Guntur district of Andhra Pradesh in 1912.
 The first cigarette factory of the company was set up in 1913 in Bangalore.

-In 1928, construction began for the company's headquarters, the 'Virginia House' at Calcutta.
+In 1928, construction began for the company's headquarters, the 'Virginia House' at Kolkata (Calcutta).
 ITC acquired Carreras Tobacco Company's factory at Kidderpore in 1935 to further strengthen its presence.
 ITC helped set up an indigenous cigarette tissue-paper-making plant in 1946 to reduce import costs significantly.
 Then, a factory for printing and packaging was set up in Madras in 1949.
 The company acquired the manufacturing business of Tobacco Manufacturers (India) Limited and the complementary lithographic printing business of Printers (India) Limited in 1953.